-This homemade antioxidant coffee body scrub exfoliates the skin, helps reduce the appearance of cellulite and moisturizes the skin with coconut oil.
+This homemade antioxidant coffee body scrub exfoliates the skin, helps reduce the appearance of cellulite, and moisturizes the skin with coconut oil.
 It’s the perfect body scrub for the coffee lover in your life!

-Several years ago I worked for a Bath and Body company.
+Several years ago, I worked for a Bath and Body company.
 I fell in love with their coffee and cocoa scrubs.
 The coffee body scrub was known to help reduce cellulite.
 I used it for several months and found that it helped to firm and smooth my skin.
 Caffeine in the scrub is what supposedly helps reduce cellulite.
-I don’t claim that this scrub will reduce cellulite (though that would be an added bonus) but I will tell you that coffee and coconut oil are rich in antioxidants, which are very beneficial for the skin.
+While I don’t claim that this scrub will minimize cellulite (though that would be a bonus), I will tell you that coffee and coconut oil are rich in antioxidants, which are very beneficial for the skin.

 What is coffee scrub good for?

-Coffee scrubs exfoliate the skin and may even help reduce cellulite.
+Coffee scrubs exfoliate the skin, remove dead skin cells, and may even help reduce cellulite.
 Caffeine appears to have some advantages for skin health.
-Some research suggest that caffeine may help reduce cellulite and dimples on the skin.
-Another benefit of using coffee in your skin is that it’s high in antioxidants, which are wonderful for your skin.
+Some research suggests that caffeine may help reduce cellulite and dimples on the skin.
+Another benefit of using coffee on your skin is that coffee is high in antioxidants, which are amazing for your skin.

 Is it good to scrub your face with coffee?

-While there are many benefits to using coffee on your face, I personally wouldn’t use this scrub as a facial exfoliant.
+While there are many benefits to using coffee on your face, I personally wouldn’t use this recipe as a face scrub.
 Ground coffee is very abrasive on the face and may irritate the skin.
 If you’re looking for the benefits of coffee for your face, I recommend using my coffee body butter instead.
 Update: This coffee face scrub recipe is made with fine ground coffee and is safe to use on sensitive skin!

 Coffee Scrub Recipe